 Immunotherapies have become especially prominent in the treatment of leukemia and other blood-related diseases and cancers.
 A stem cell transplant from a compatible donor is considered a form of immunotherapy because the donated blood-making cells endow patients with a new immune system that is better able to fight the disease.

-Another immune system-based strategy for ALL is known as adoptive cell therapy, which treats patients with an infusion of CAR T cells, genetically enhanced T cells that mount a powerful attack on tumor cells.
+Another immune system-based strategy is known as adoptive cell therapy, which treats patients with an infusion of CAR T cells, genetically enhanced T cells that mount a powerful attack on tumor cells.

 The immune-signaling protein interferon alfa-2a is approved for subsets of patients with hairy cell leukemia and Philadelphia chromosome-positive chronic myeloid leukemia.
 Interferon alfa-2b is approved for some patients with hairy cell leukemia and aggressive non-Hodgkin lymphoma.

-Immunotherapy treatments for advanced liver cancer include the checkpoint inhibitors nivolumab and pembrolizumab.
+Immunotherapy treatments for advanced liver cancer may also include the checkpoint inhibitors nivolumab, ipilimumab, and pembrolizumab.

 The checkpoint inhibitors nivolumab and pembrolizumab are used in the treatment of patients with classical Hodgkin lymphoma, and interferon alfa-2b is approved for some patients with follicular lymphoma.

-A CAR T-cell therapy is approved for some patients with non-Hodgkin lymphoma, and tisagenlecleucel is a CAR T cell therapy for children and young adults with acute lymphoblastic leukemia.
+Adoptive cellular therapy (T-cell therapy) in the form of chimeric antigen receptor (CAR T-cell) therapy is approved for some patients with non-Hodgkin lymphoma, and tisagenlecleucel is a CAR T-cell therapy for children and young adults with acute lymphoblastic leukemia.

-The checkpoint inhibitors avelumab and pembrolizumab are used to treat some groups of patients with advanced Merkel cell carcinoma; and the checkpoint inhibitor cemiplimab is approved for some patients with advanced cutaneous squamous cell carcinoma.
+The checkpoint inhibitors avelumab and pembrolizumab are used to treat some groups of patients with advanced Merkel cell carcinoma.
+The checkpoint inhibitor cemiplimab is approved for some patients with advanced cutaneous squamous cell carcinoma.